kindlyops/havengrc/README.md

 Open [localhost:3002](http://localhost:3002/)

+The swagger browser is loading the authenicated api by default.
+To view the public API, adjust the file being loaded to public.json.

-To refresh the swagger documentation, use these commands
+To refresh the swagger documentation, such as after modifying postgres to expose additional APIs, use these commands

     curl http://localhost:2015/api/ > webui/public/swagger/public.json
     export TOKEN=`./get-token`